 I have to be honest: I don’t completely agree with that “fact”.

 I don’t buy into the “truth” that comfort always equals complacency.
-I don’t believe that in order to thrive and grow, you have to constantly push yourselves out of your comfort zone.
-I don’t believe that pushing yourself to always “live on the edge” is going to make you a better person.
+Nor do I believe believe that in order to thrive and grow, you have to constantly push yourselves out of your comfort zone.
+Because always “living on the edge” is not the key to making you a better person.

 Though this may be unpopular, here’s what I believe to the depths of my toes: